What I’m doing now

-I am on maternity leave until October 2023.
-Looking after two kids is no joke, so I really am unable to say yes to that fun opportunity, be involved in that interview, or be part of that cool project.
+I am working part time, which means 3 days and most nights.
+Looking after two kids is no joke, so I am generally unable to say yes to that fun opportunity, be involved in that interview, or be part of that cool project.

-When I return to work I will be working part time in a teaching specialist role at the School of Geography Earth and Atmospheric Sciences (SGEAS)/School of Biosciences at the University of Melbourne doing the things listed below.
+This year I’ve been promoted to Senior Lecturer in Climate Science and Science Communication at the School of Geography Earth and Atmospheric Sciences (SGEAS)/School of Biosciences at the University of Melbourne doing the things listed below.

 Teaching